Table of Contents

 There are also other necessary elements in the import process besides the importing documents.
 Keep the following highlights in mind:

-This number is necessary during the customs clearing process and is often indicated on the commercial customs invoice.
-It verifies that you’re a legal importer and authorized to carry out the business you’re in.
-It makes sure that importing your product from China is a seamless process.
+This number is needed during the customs clearance process and is often shown on the commercial customs invoice.
+It verifies that you are a legal importer and authorised to carry out the business you’re in, helping to make your import process smoother and more efficient.

 Certificate of origin